zedlopez/ifm/The Recipe Book.md

 ## The Status Line

 ^^{status line}^^{screen top}^^{left hand status line (- text)+glob+}^^{right hand status line (- text)+glob+}
 The status line is the reverse-coloured bar along the top of the window during play, which conventionally, but not necessarily, shows the current location, the score (or sometimes the time of day) and the number of turns so far.
-It has been highly traditional since the early 1980s (^{Infocom}'s customer newsletter was for many years called "The Status Line"): it has become the visual identifier of IF.
+It has been highly traditional since the early 1980s (^{Infocom}'s customer newsletter was for many years called _The Status Line_): it has become the visual identifier of IF.
 It plays the same role for IF that a header with chapter name and page number plays in a printed book.

-The status line is ordinarily printed from two named pieces of text, the "left hand status line" and the "right hand status line".
+The status line is ordinarily printed from two named pieces of text, the `left hand status line` and the `right hand status line`.
 These can be changed during play, so for instance,

 	When play begins:
 		now the right hand status line is "Time: [time of day]".